bgsedatascience/module-internet/README.md

+---
-# How The World Wide Web Works
+title: How the World Wide Web Works
+date: September, 2018
 ---

 ## HTTP

 Hyper Text Transfer Protocol.

 HTTP is a protocol, which is to say a set of rules and formats, that allows one computer to get content from another computer.

 ---

 ## Client and Server

 HTTP is assymetric.
 One computer requests the content, while the other computer serves the content.

 The computer requesting the content is the "client."